 Each animal sampled is assigned a unique CAG-animal ID number, so if you want to have further tests performed in the future, only this number needs to be cited.

 Note: This is not a breed-identification test.
+This test is performed by partner laboratory.

 Test: H100 - Horse ID Testing